friuns2/BlackFriday-GPTs-Prompts/gpts/wide-shot-outer-space-vibrant.md

 In the depths of outer space, a Tiger made of stardust roams the cosmos, chasing comets.
 Craft a digital illustration that captures the grandeur and enigma of this celestial feline, inspired by the remarkable artwork of Peter Mohrbacher.
 Embrace vibrant colors and ethereal lighting to evoke a sense of excitement and mystery.
 The aspect ratio for the illustration should be 6:9.
 ```

+## Welcome Message
+Tiger made of stardust chasing comets :: outer space :: Wide shot :: ethereal lighting :: vibrant :: mysterious/exciting :: digital illustration :: Peter Mohrbacher :: --ar 6:9

+In the depths of outer space, a Tiger made of stardust roams the cosmos, chasing comets.
+Craft a digital illustration that captures the grandeur and enigma of this celestial feline, inspired by the remarkable artwork of Peter Mohrbacher.
+Embrace vibrant colors and ethereal lighting to evoke a sense of excitement and mystery.
+The aspect ratio for the illustration should be 6:9.

 ## Conversation

 **ASSISTANT**: Tiger made of stardust chasing comets :: outer space :: Wide shot :: ethereal lighting :: vibrant :: mysterious/exciting :: digital illustration :: Peter Mohrbacher :: --ar 6:9